At the core of fly-fishing is the pursuit of wild spaces and peaceful places. It is in these... More

 Farm to fork without leaving city limits

 In the city of Puyallup, food can go from the ground to the table without ever leaving the city limits.
 Not many cities have both the agricultural roots and the environmental- and health-conscious demand to create an entire ecosystem for organic food.
 And the farms play heavily into agri-tourism as well.
-Visitors can tour the farm that supplies the food they’ll eat at a top-notch restaurant later that same day.
+Visitors can tour the farm that supplies the food they’ll eat at a four-star restaurant later that same day.